OCA/pos/pos_barcode_tare/README.rst

 Usage
 =====

 Install this add-on and configure the point of sale where you want to be able to use the tare barecode.
-You can also select the label format in the point of sale configuration.
 The label printing is done using web print.
 To streamline the label printing it is advised to use the silent printing mode (firefox) or the kiosk printing (chrome).

 Bug Tracker
 ===========